Data-to-text Generation by Splicing Together Nearest Neighbors: Introduction

-We accordingly propose to generate text by training a policy to directly insert or replace spans of neighbor text at arbitrary positions within a partially constructed generation, and we define a generalized $\ginsert$ function capable of such manipulations in Section~\ref{sec:splicing}.
-We further propose to train this policy in a fairly simple way, with ``teacher forcing''~\citep{williams1989learning}, which requires having, for each training example, an oracle sequence of $\ginsert$ manipulations (or ``actions'' in imitation learning parlance) that derive it.
-We define a shortest sequence of actions deriving a training example from its neighbors to be an oracle one, and we prove that, given some neighbors, this oracle sequence of actions can be obtained by parsing under a particular weighted context-free grammar, introduced in Section~\ref{sec:WCFG}.
+Methodologically, we implement this generation-by-splicing approach by training a policy to directly insert or replace spans of neighbor text at arbitrary positions within a partially constructed generation, and we define a generalized $\ginsert$ function capable of such manipulations in Section~\ref{sec:splicing}.
+We train this policy with ``teacher forcing''~\citep{williams1989learning}, which requires, for each training example, an oracle sequence of $\ginsert$ actions that derive it.
+Accordingly, we define a shortest sequence of actions deriving a training generation from its neighbors to be an oracle one, and we prove that, given some neighbors, an oracle sequence of actions can be obtained by parsing under a particular weighted context-free grammar, introduced in Section~\ref{sec:WCFG}.

-We experiment with two table-to-text datasets and one headline generation dataset, and we find that policies trained on these oracle derivations are competitive with more standard autoregressive policies that generate by copying neighbor tokens from left to right, though in all but one case neighbor-based policies are slightly inferior to a strong neighborless baseline.
-However, because our policies attempt to minimize the number of $\ginsert$ actions used in generating text, they generate in many fewer actions than conventional autoregressive token-by-token policies, and are faster.
+Empirically, we find our proposed approach yields text of comparable quality to strong baselines under automatic metrics and human evaluation on the E2E dataset~\citep{novikova2017e2e} and Wikibio datasets~\citep{lebret2016neural}, but with added interpretability and controllability (see Section~\ref{sec:interp}).
+Our reduction of minimum-insertion generation to WCFG parsing may also be of independent interest.
 Our code is available at \url{https://github.com/swiseman/neighbor-splicing}.